UniversalDependencies/docs/_ruc/feat/NounClass-obj.md

 ### <a name="Bantu2">`Bantu2`</a>: noun class 2

 The object prefix of noun class 2 is _ba-_.
-This class contains plural nouns, mostly for humans.
+This class contains plural nouns with human reference.
 The corresponding singular class is `Bantu1`.

 #### Examples